Euramsia/PersonalWebsite/content/startup.md

 +++

-Founding a startup is for me the most direct and appealing way of initiating change in the world.
+Founding is for me the most direct and appealing way of initiating change in the world.
 I am very interested in founding, co-founding or participating in a startup of any kind.
 Of course, I am particularly interested in bio-startups.

 With [my iGEM-team]({{< ref "iGEM.md" >}}) I came in contact with the concrete idea and the adventure-feeling of a startup, when we planned how to turn our competition research project into a business.
 We calculated the costs and developed several business models.
 We reached out to professors and to stakeholders for their opinion.